Wanderers Stadium

-Sponsorship

-In 2020, Imperial Logistics acquired the sponsorship rights to the stadium.
-The stadium is officially named Imperial Wanderers Stadium until the end of the agreement in 2025.

 History

 The stadium has a seating capacity of 34,000, and was built in 1956 to replace the Old Wanderers Stadium.
 It was completely overhauled following South Africa's readmission to international cricket in 1991.
 In 1996, five new 65 m floodlight masts replaced the existing four 30 m masts, enabling day-night limited-overs cricket.
 It is nicknamed 'The Bullring' due to its design and intimidating atmosphere.

-On 1 October 2004, the Wanderers Clubhouse was virtually destroyed by fire.
-At that stage it was known as Liberty Life Wanderers, but as from the 2008/09 season, Bidvest Group took up the sponsoring of the ground, thus it became Bidvest Wanderers Stadium until the end of September 2019.

-On 4 October 2019, the Wanderers Stadium announced a new naming rights deal with Imperial Logistics.
-The stadium is now referred to as Imperial Wanderers Stadium.

-Domestic hosting

-The stadium had also hosted the 2009 Indian Premier League's second semi-final and the final in which the Deccan Chargers beat the Royal Challengers Bangalore to grab the championship title.